What's an HR Gap Analysis? How to Create One (And Why You Need To)

 People are key to your organization's growth and sustainability, so incorporating them into your business plan is vital.
 An HR gap analysis reveals the skills your people have and what skills they lack, so you can make smart, informed decisions about how to adjust your team in order to hit company goals.

 Armed with actionable data, you’ll know how to grow responsibly and ensure that your organization's evolving needs are met.
 Let’s take a closer look at what a gap analysis is and how to conduct one.

-What Is an HR Gap Analysis?
+What Is Gap Analysis?

-Because it identifies upcoming personnel and skill deficiencies within your organization, an HR gap analysis is also sometimes called a skills gap analysis or workforce gap analysis.
+Because it identifies upcoming personnel and skill deficiencies within your organization, a gap analysis is also sometimes called an HR gap analysis, a skills gap analysis, or a workforce gap analysis.

 This analysis helps your organization plan for growth, project hiring needs for your future workforce, understand the skills and experience in your current workforce, and develop strategies for overcoming the gap between the two.

 The Definitive Guide to People Analytics

 Tell the human story behind the numbers and put your employee data to work with the free Definitive Guide to People Analytics.
 Learn what data to track, which tools to get started with, and how to implement insights.